James-P-D/Lambda/README.md

 ### Debug Mode

-You can enter `debug` to toggle debug mode:
+You can enter `debug` to toggle debug-mode:

 ```
 λ> debug